LDeLaRosa13/hang-in-there-butterCup/README.md

-the ability to generate a new random poster each time the page loads the ability to switch between multiple tabs for a different view of the application the ability to make custom book covers using the users input the ability to save a random or custom made poster
+the ability to generate a new random poster each time the page loads the ability to switch between multiple tabs for a different view of the application the ability to make custom posters by using the users input the ability to save a random or custom made poster
 <!-- the ability to delete any previously saved posters -->
 This application gives the user a space to create and store inspirational posters.
 They can also browse a random selection of pre-existing inspirational posters.